Charge Transport Equation for Bidisperse Collisional Granular Flows with Nonequipartitioned Fluctuating Kinetic Energy: Theoretical Derivation

 The closure of the collisional operator in \eqref{Eq:TransportCharge} is defined as follows:

+where the flux term, $\bm{\theta}_{ih}^q(q_{pi})$, represents the spatial redistribution of charge and the source term, $\chi_{ih}^q(q_{pi})$, represents the charge transfer between phases.
 The derivations of flux and source terms for the phase charge transport equation are discussed in Appendix-\ref{appA} and their final forms are given in \eqref{Eq:FluxCharge} and \eqref{Eq:SourceCharge}, respectively.
 Here, we present these equations in a compact form by following~\cite{kolehmainen_eulerian_2018}.
-The flux term, $\bm{\theta}_{ik}^q$, is then written as:
+The flux term, $\bm{\theta}_{ih}^q$, is then written as: